hung0702/HCRIS-Documentation/README.md

-This exercise was a part of my technical interview for Heath Data Atlas.

-The code was removed from the public domain following its adoption into our proprietary ETL toolkit.
+The code was removed from the public domain following its adoption into a proprietary ETL toolkit.

-The discussion has been left for user to explore and inquire about.
+The documentation has been left for users to explore and discuss.

 # HCRIS-Documentation

 Hospitals submit annual worksheets detailing their FY cost center data.